 Being trapped and liberated at the same time

-If I look around, I see everyone around me feeling the impact of the structures, order and logic of the system as we know it bristle, crumble and eventually collapse.
+If I look around, I see people feeling the impact of the structures, order and logic of the system as we know it bristle, crumble and eventually collapse.

-This might not be a conscious experience but I’m seeing it in the tiredness in people’s bodies, in the cynicism with which they speak, in the frantic energy with which they move as if to outrun something, and in the way the sayings that might have soothed our hearts in other times just fall flat.
+I’m seeing it in the tiredness in people’s bodies, in the cynicism with which they speak, in the frantic energy with which they move as if to outrun something, and in the way the sayings that once might have soothed our hearts just fall flat.

-It’s a feeling of having gone past the expiry date of this current story, which is no longer gelling, making sense or giving us a basis on which to imagine our future.
+It’s a feeling of having gone past the expiry date of this current system, which is no longer gelling, making sense or giving us a basis on which to imagine our future.

 We might be feeling this in our bodies, but I don’t think we’ve reached a point yet where we have truly acknowledged that we are at the end of something.